Money and benefit welfare advice

 Print

-Pension Credit is an income-related benefit provided by the Department for Work and Pensions.
-It’s designed to help pensioners with their living costs, especially those who have a low income.
+Pension Credit is an income-related benefit from the Department for Work and Pensions (DWP).
+It’s designed to help pensioners with living costs, especially those on a low income.

 Please contact our Affordability Officer, Cath Stone on 07974 751 084 to check your eligibility and for help applying.